zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-o-sqlbulkcopyoptions.md

 - SET FireTriggers ON

 ### SET CheckConstraints ON
-By default, SqlBulkCopy doesn't check constraint like default value.
+By default, SqlBulkCopy doesn't check constraint.

-Your table doesn't any constraint?
-It takes one second to be safe forever...
+It's recommanded to always check constraint.

 ### SET FireTriggers ON
 By default, SqlBulkCopy doesn't check trigger.

-Your table doesn't any trigger?
-It takes one second to be safe forever...
+It's recommanded to always fire trigger even if your table have currently none.